 I must say, when sourdough and cornbread get together, they make some incredibly delicious babies!
 Golden homemade sourdough cornbread is a delectable combination of fluffy, moist, crumbly, a tiny bit gritty, and perfectly sweet.
 I honestly can’t get over how good it is.
-Furthermore, allowing the cornbread dough to ferment for several hours with active sourdough starter makes it more nutritious than cornbread alone.
+Furthermore, allowing the cornbread dough to ferment for several hours with sourdough starter makes it more nutritious than cornbread alone.

 Some die-hard cornbread enthusiasts may scoff at this variance from a classic cornbread recipe.
 Personally, I love the idea of these two worlds colliding!
 Native Americans have been using cornmeal to create cornbread-like cuisines for centuries, later adapted and embraced by European settlers in the southern United States.

 Sourdough on the other hand is one of the oldest forms of bread-making, dating back to ancient Egypt.
 It is thought that ancient Egyptians were the first to use wild yeasts to naturally-leaven bread.
 That said, I hope you enjoy this modern twist on two very old styles of bread.

 - Sourdough cornbread can be baked in a 10 to 12-inch cast iron skillet, or in a deep 9×13 inch rectangular baking pan.
 Personally, we prefer using a cast iron skillet best, and it creates an awesome crispy crust!
 We have have successfully made and enjoyed our sourdough cornbread both ways.
 However, the sourdough cornbread cooks slightly differently depending on the pan you use, so you’ll see that noted in the baking instructions.